Skip to content

 --parser /path/to/custom/parser.lark

-Option 2: Creating a Custom Grammar File
+Creating a Custom Grammar File

-To create a custom parser for your own file organization:
+To create a custom parser:

-2. Test your grammar with sample file paths
+3. Test your grammar against sample paths

 Example: Custom Grammar File

-Here's an example grammar file for a different file organization pattern:
+Example grammar for a different file organization:

 // Custom grammar for example_lab file organization